-British scientists had told their American colleagues that they believed an atomic bomb could be built in about three years.
+British scientists told their American colleagues they believed an atomic bomb could be built in about three years.
 Early in 1941, Compton was appointed to lead a team of American scientists investigating whether this was realistic.
-Compton sought advice and worked with people such as Ernest Lawrence, Harold Urey and Enrico Fermi.
+Compton sought advice and worked with people such as Ernest Lawrence, Harold Urey, and Enrico Fermi.
 In October 1941, scientists drawn together by Compton to a meeting in Schenectady, New York, concluded that an atomic bomb was feasible within three and a half years.

 Compton decided to build the nuclear reactor at his own university in Chicago.
 A year later, on December 2, 1942, the world’s first self-sustaining nuclear chain reaction took place under the direction of Enrico Fermi in a squash court under the stands of Stagg Field, a University of Chicago football field.

 Compton was awarded the Medal of Merit for his wartime work.

 In 1916, while working for his Ph.D. at Princeton, Compton married Betty Charity McCloskey, a former classmate from Wooster.
 They had two sons, Arthur Jr., born in 1918, and John, born in 1928.
 John’s middle name was Joseph; he was named for J. J. Thomson.
 Arthur Alan grew up to join the government’s foreign service and John Joseph became a professor of philosophy at Vanderbilt University.

 In 1945, with his atomic weapons work complete, Compton returned to Washington University.
 In 1946, he became Washington University’s Chancellor, retiring from this role in 1954, age 62.
 He continued working as a physics professor until 1961.